pingcap/docs-cn/migrate-large-mysql-to-tidb.md

     |-`B` or `--database`   |Specifies a database to be exported|
     |`-f` or `--filter`     |Exports tables that match the pattern.
 Refer to [table-filter](/table-filter.md) for the syntax.|

-    Make sure `${data-path}` has enough space to store the exported data.
+    Make sure `${data-path}` has the space to store all exported upstream tables.
+To calculate the required space, see [Downstream storage space requirements](/tidb-lightning/tidb-lightning-requirements.md#downstream-storage-space-requirements).
 To prevent the export from being interrupted by a large table consuming all the spaces, it is strongly recommended to use the `-F` option to limit the size of a single file.

 2. View the `metadata` file in the `${data-path}` directory.
 This is a Dumpling-generated metadata file.
 Record the binlog position information, which is required for the incremental replication in Step 3.